Feature: #91724 - Introduce TemplatedEmailFactory for centralized email creation

 Description

-A new TemplatedEmailFactory class has been introduced that provides centralized creation of FluidEmail instances.
+A new TemplatedEmailFactory class has been introduced to provide a centralized creation of FluidEmail instances.

 The factory provides three methods for different use cases: